 This policy should be applied in relation to everyone who works in the school setting where there are children under 18 and who are likely to be perceived by the children as a safe and trustworthy adult.
 Those are not only people who regularly come into contact with children, or who will be responsible for children, as a result of their work.
 They are also people who regularly work in the school setting when the pupils are present, who may not have direct contact with children as a result of their job, but nevertheless will be seen as safe and trustworthy because of their regular presence in the setting.
-This includes workers not on the payroll, e.g. staff employed by contractors and unpaid volunteers.
+This includes workers not on the payroll, e.g. staff employed by contractors and unpaid volunteers, who are dealt with specifically within the policy.